aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fieldcollection/_index.md

 ---
 title: FieldCollection
+linktitle: FieldCollection
 second_title: Aspose.Words for Java API Reference
-description: A collection of  objects that represents the fields in the specified range.
+description: A collection of  objects that represents the fields in the specified range in Java.
 type: docs
 weight: 170
 url: /java/com.aspose.words/fieldcollection/